heddle317/docker-flask-example/README.md

 1. Make an AWS account (if you don't have one).
 2. Create your own VPC (OPTIONAL: if you don't have one or want a new one).
 3. Create a new public subnet.
 4. Create an instance in your new public subnet.
-(Amazon Linux ami-e7527ed7)
 5. Ssh to your new machine: ssh -i aws.pem ec2-user@[instance-public-dns]
 6. Run: yum update -y
 7. Run: yum install -y docker